vcss7/Parallel-Programming/README.md

 # Parallel-Programming
 There are multiple ways to Parallel Program.
-The ones that will be focued on here are: Distributed Memory Programming with Message Passing Interface Shared Memory Programming with PThreads
+The ones that will be focued on here are: Distributed Memory Programming with Message Passing Interface and Shared Memory Programming with PThreads

 ## Distributed Memory Programming with Message Passing Interface
 The Message Passing Interface (MPI) is an Application Program Interface (API)